Writing commit messages

 How to write clear and concise commit messages

-A lot of this page is inspired by and adapted from this fantastic post by cbeams.
+A lot of this page is inspired by and adapted from by cbeams.

 A well-cared for log is a beautiful and useful thing.